crosspath/rails-annotate-solargraph/README.md

     $ rails g annotate:solargraph:install

-And your ready to go!
+And you're ready to go!

 Comments should be automatically added and updated once you execute a migration.

 ## Usage

+You can also manually generate or remove annotations.

 ### Annotate all models